lawrenceleejr/DVMuReint/README.md

 Taylor Sussmane, Karri Folan DiPetrillo, Lawrence Lee

 We are working to take the results of the search [ATLAS SUSY-2018-33 ("DV+mu")]( https://atlas.web.cern.ch/Atlas/GROUPS/PHYSICS/PAPERS/SUSY-2018-33/) and reinterpret them for the model shown in Figure 5 of [ATLAS-CONF-2018-003 ("RPC-RPV")](https://atlas.web.cern.ch/Atlas/GROUPS/PHYSICS/CONFNOTES/ATLAS-CONF-2018-003/).
-To do this, we'd like to use [CHECKMATE](checkmate.hepforge.org) since it already has the DV+mu search implemented in its LLP version.
+To do this, we'd like to use [CheckMATE](checkmate.hepforge.org) since it already has the DV+mu search implemented in its LLP version.

-Since CHECKMATE has many dependencies, let's try to work in docker to simplify.
+Since CheckMATE has many dependencies, let's try to work in docker to simplify.

 ## Docker